Decompositional equivalence: A fundamental symmetry underlying quantum theory: Decompositional equivalence: A ubiquitous but largely implicit assumption

-Demonstrating this claim is surprisingly straightforward.
+Demonstrating that decompositional equivalence and Landauer's principle together materially imply standard, unitary quantum theory is surprisingly straightforward.
 The first step is to recognize that if $\mathbf{O}$ can be chosen arbitrarily, $\mathbf{O}$ cannot be assumed to encode any particular information about $\mathbf{S}$ prior to making observations.
-Therefore the only information about $\mathbf{S}$ that $\mathbf{O}$ can be regarded as encoding is information obtained by observation.
-As information is physical, obtaining information by observation requires physical interaction.
+Therefore the only information about $\mathbf{S}$ that $\mathbf{O}$ can be regarded as encoding is information that $\mathbf{O}$ has obtained by observation.
+Given Landauer's principle, obtaining classically-encodable information by observation requires physical interaction.
 Hence $\mathbf{O}$ can obtain information about $\mathbf{S}$ only through physical interaction.
 The second step is to note that the subsystem of $\mathbf{U}$ with which $\mathbf{O}$ interacts, which will be referred to as $\mathbf{B_{O}}$ for $\mathbf{O}$'s ``box,'' comprises both $\mathbf{S}$ and $\mathbf{E}$.
-Because $\mathbf{U}$ satisfies decompositional equivalence, $\mathbf{O}$'s physical interaction with $\mathbf{B_{O}}$, described formally by a Hamiltonian operator $H_{\mathbf{OB_{O}}}$, must be invariant under arbitrary alternative partitionings of $\mathbf{B_{O}}$.
-This invariance of $H_{\mathbf{OB_{O}}}$ under arbitrary alternative partitionings of $\mathbf{B_{O}}$ renders $\mathbf{B_{O}}$ a \textit{black box} as defined by classical cybernetics \cite{ashby:56, moore:56}, a system with observable external behavior but an unobservable and hence unknowable interior.
-The third step is to show that if Landauer's Principle is assumed, the acquisition of information from a black box is described by unitary quantum theory.
+Because $\mathbf{U}$ satisfies decompositional equivalence, $\mathbf{O}$'s physical interaction with $\mathbf{B_{O}}$ must be invariant under arbitrary alternative partitionings of $\mathbf{B_{O}}$, i.e. arbitrary alternative placements of the $\mathbf{S}$ - $\mathbf{E}$ boundary.
+This invariance of the $\mathbf{O}$ - $\mathbf{B_{O}}$ interaction under arbitrary alternative partitionings of $\mathbf{B_{O}}$ renders $\mathbf{B_{O}}$ a black box: if the observable behavior of $\mathbf{B_{O}}$ is invariant under arbitrary rearrangements of any subsystem boundaries within $\mathbf{B_{O}}$, then $\mathbf{O}$'s observations of this behavior \textit{a fortiori} can yield no information about such subsystem boundaries and hence no information about the ``internal structure'' or ``internal dynamics'' of $\mathbf{B_{O}}$.
+The third step is to show that if Landauer's Principle is respected, the acquisition of information from a black box must be described by unitary quantum theory.
 The three sections that follow make this demonstration precise.
-Its consequences for the physical interpretation of quantum superposition are then discussed, using the canonical double-slit experiment as an example.
-The paper concludes by raising the obvious question: if decompositions can be made arbitrarily, what explains the ability of human - or any - observers to agree about what they are observing?
-In a universe satisfying decompositional equivalence, this becomes a question for fundamental physics.